Lohcinceat/Gold-Prediction-Using-Deep-Learning-and-Machine-Learning-/README.md

 This repository contains code for predicting gold prices using deep learning and machine learning models.
 The prediction results for both 1-day and 7-day horizons can be obtained by following these steps:

  1. Open the Jupyter Notebook `Gold_Prediction_Project_1day.ipynb` for 1-day prediction or `Gold_Prediction_Project_7day.ipynb` for 7-day prediction in google colab, anaconda or any python program.
+ 2. Download the project dataset from the provided link: Gold Prediction Dataset.xlsx.
+ 3. Place the downloaded dataset file (Gold Prediction Dataset.xlsx) in the root directory of the repository.

-5. Run the notebook cells to execute the code and generate the prediction results.
+ 4. Run the notebook cells to execute the code and generate the prediction results.

 ### Research Reports